ga-curriculum/intro-to-ai-agentic-workflows/ai-agents/README.md

   <span class="subhead">AI Agents</span>
 </h1>

+**Learning Objective**: By the end of this lesson you'll be able to:
+- Define AI Agents.
+- Describe Agentic Workflows.
+- Differentiate AI Agents from LLMs.

+## The Need
+**AI Strategy** emerges at the intersection of three elements, listed below.
+When evaluating any AI opportunity, we must always seek the answers to questions pertaining to these three elements as a starting point.
+The three elements, and the corresponding questions, are:

+- 🟡 **User Needs (Desirability)**
+  - What is the underlying real need?
+(Efficiency, Reputation, Cost savings, etc.)
+  - What are the gains in **convenience** compared to the status quo?
+  - How well does it need to work?
+- 🔴 **Business Goals (Viability)**
+  - How does this align with our long-term strategic goals?
+  - How long it would take, before we can see Return on Investments (RoI) like cost, time and effort?
+  - What are the risks?
+- 🔵 **Organizational Capabilities (Technical Feasibility)**
+  - Is this possible with existing AI models?
+  - Do we have the talent needed to execute and maintain this solution?

+For most organisations, the solutions that emerge from these questions most of the times are AI Agents, and not LLMs.
+AI agents are foundational in shaping the future of technology, enabling smarter, faster, and more autonomous systems in various domains.

-## Introduction to AI Agents
+## An Introduction to AI Agents

-**Definition**:\
-AI agents are autonomous systems that perform tasks by perceiving their environment, reasoning, and taking actions to achieve specific goals.

-**Core Characteristics**:\
-They can interact, learn, and adapt based on the tasks they are assigned.

-**Agentic Workflows**: \
-A structured approach where agents automate and optimize workflows to enhance productivity and efficiency.

-**Key Capabilities**:
-  - Decision-making based on real-time data.
-  - Learning from past interactions to improve future performance.
-  - Interacting with users and systems in natural and task-oriented ways.

-**Difference Between LLM and Agent**:
-  - **LLM (Large Language Model)**: A model trained to generate or process human-like text.
-It lacks autonomy and requires specific prompts or tasks.
-  - **Agent**: Builds upon LLMs by adding autonomy, decision-making, and the ability to perform actions based on goals and contexts.
-  - **Key Difference**: LLM provides responses, while an agent uses LLMs to act and complete tasks with a goal-oriented workflow.

----

-## A. **What Are AI Agents?**
-- 🧠 **Definition**: AI agents are intelligent, autonomous systems that perceive their environment, reason, and take actions to achieve specific goals.
-- ⚙️ **Core Elements**:
+An artificial intelligence (AI) agent refers to a system or program that is capable of autonomously performing tasks on behalf of a user or another system by designing its workflow and utilizing available tools.

+### Core Characteristics
 - 👀 **Perception**: Gather and interpret data from inputs like text, images, audio, or sensors.
 - 🔍 **Reasoning**: Analyze and process data to make informed decisions.
 - 🎯 **Action**: Execute tasks such as answering queries, triggering workflows, or automating processes.
 - 🏆 **Autonomy**: Operate independently without requiring explicit human instructions at every step.
 - 🔄 **Adaptability**: Learn from interactions and feedback to improve decision-making over time.

----
+### Key Capabilities
+- Decision-making based on real-time data.
+- Learning from past interactions to improve future performance.
+- Interacting with users and systems in natural and task-oriented ways.

-### 🔍 **Types of AI Agents**
+### Types of AI Agents
 - ⚡ **Reactive Agents**: Respond to stimuli without memory or learning (e.g., simple chatbots).
 - 📊 **Deliberative Agents**: These agents maintain an internal model of the world, enabling them to plan actions based on goals and knowledge (e.g., AI-powered recommendation systems, self-driving cars).

-AI agents are foundational in shaping the future of technology, enabling smarter, faster, and more autonomous systems in various domains.

----

-## B. The Concept of Agentic Workflows
+## The Concept of Agentic Workflows
 Agentic workflows are systems where autonomous AI agents manage, optimize, and automate tasks to achieve specific goals.
 These workflows combine perception, reasoning, and action to streamline operations, adapting dynamically to real-time data and environmental changes.

----

-#### **Detailed Workflow (With ShopSmart Examples)**
+### Detailed Workflow (With ShopSmart Examples)
 | **Stage** | **Description** | **ShopSmart Example** |
 |-----------|----------------|----------------------|
 | **📝 Task Identification and Goal Setting** | Define overarching goals and break tasks into actionable components.
 Goals may be static (e.g., automate product recommendations) or dynamic (e.g., optimize inventory in real-time). | **Enhance customer satisfaction** by personalizing recommendations, maintaining stock levels, and offering 24/7 customer support. |